-Drug addiction is a growing epidemic across the country and it's no stranger to the Tri-Cites region of Washington State.
+Drug addiction is a growing epidemic across the country in all communities, including Tri-Cities.

 Partner within Benton and Franklin Counties, WA to advocate for recovery and treatment opportunities; educate to destigmatize the disease of addiction and reduce barriers to recovery for people suffering from Substance Use Disorder.

 How You Can Support Recovery and Fight the Addiction Epidemic

 1. Start with your own medicine cabinet.

 Dispose of unused medications at police and pharmacy drop-off boxes.
 Lock medications in safes or lock-boxes.

 Ask for non-addictive medications, refuse opiate medications or accept the smallest amount possible for the shortest time period, and tell your doctor why.

 3. Educate yourself about recovery from the disease of addiction.

 Information is readily available (websites, books, articles) and you can understand it.
 Don’t judge people who have this disease or their family members.
 Causes of addiction are multi-faceted.
 Addiction can affect anyone.
 Addiction is not shameful.

 4. Learn to use Naloxone and carry it if you have a loved one with an opioid addiction.
 Naloxone saves lives.